Pedrinha: Club career

 Born in Oliveira de Azeméis, Porto metropolitan area, Pedrinha grew up in the ranks of F.C.
 Penafiel and made his debut as a senior in the Segunda Liga, switching in 2001 to F.C.
 Paços de Ferreira and making his first Primeira Liga appearance on 12 August of that year, against C.F.
 Os Belenenses.
-He was an instant first choice for his new club, enduring relegation at the end of the 2003–04 season and being promoted immediately after.
+He was an instant first choice for his new club as well as their captain, enduring relegation at the end of the 2003–04 season but being promoted immediately after.

-On 22 April 2009, Pedrinha scored twice – both from penalty kicks – in a 3–2 win at C.D.
+On 22 April 2009, Pedrinha scored twice – both from penalty kicks – in a 3–2 away win over C.D.
 Nacional in the second leg of the semi-finals of the Taça de Portugal (5–4 aggregate victory).
-During his career at Paços and two seasons at Penafiel he partnered, in central midfield, Paulo Sousa.
+During his career at Paços and two seasons at Penafiel, he partnered Paulo Sousa in central midfield.

-On 26 January 2010, Bulgarian side PSFC Chernomorets Burgas signed Pedrinha to a two-year deal worth €180,000.
-"I hope he will lead the team into the heavy battles in the second half of the season", club manager Krassimir Balakov said upon his arrival.
-He made his début two days later, in a 3–0 friendly win against PFC Nesebar.
+On 26 January 2010, Bulgarian side PSFC Chernomorets Burgas signed Pedrinha to a two-year deal worth €180,000; "I hope he will lead the team into the heavy battles in the second half of the season", team manager Krassimir Balakov said upon his arrival.
+He made his debut two days later, in a 3–0 friendly win against PFC Nesebar.

 Pedrinha was released by Chernomorets in December 2010, after Balakov resigned as head coach.
 In late June of the following year, the 33-year-old returned to his first professional club Penafiel, also in the second tier; after retiring, he became manager of the latter's reserves.